gngrwzrd/UIImageLoader/readme.md

 You can set a default cache time for this scenario in order to stop these requests.

 ````
-myCache.etagOnlyCacheControl = 604800; //1 week;
+myCache.defaultCacheControlMaxAge = 604800; //1 week;
-myCache.etagOnlyCacheControl = 0;      //(default) always send request to see if there's new content.
+myCache.defaultCacheControlMaxAge = 0;      //(default) always send request to see if there's new content.
 ````

 ### NSURLSession